SurPun/AWS-Skill-Builder/Module 5 Storage and Databases/Notes.md

   It supports two types of data stores: Redis and Memcached.

-- Amazon DynamoDB Accelerator :
+- Amazon DynamoDB Accelerator (DAX) :
   is an in-memory cache for DynamoDB.

   It helps improve response times from single-digit milliseconds to microseconds.

+# Lesson 36 - Module 5 Summary

+In Module 5, you learned about the following concepts:

+- Amazon EC2 instance store and Amazon EBS

+- Amazon S3

+- Amazon EFS

+- Relational databases and Amazon RDS

+- Nonrelational databases and DynamoDB

+- Amazon Redshift

+- AWS DMS

+- Additional database services and accelerators